 Types of Assessment – There are multiple options for assessment, including discussion boards, assignments in which students upload a file, group work, self-assessments, and proctored and non-proctored quizzes and exams.

 Alternate Assessments – An overview of the many alternative authentic assessments instructors can use to assess student learning online without the need for proctored exams.
+(This link will take you to a DELTA News article.)

 Best Practices for Creating Multiple-Choice Questions – Using multiple-choice questions can be a reliable means of assessment.
 This resource will help you learn to create effective multiple-choice questions for assessing students learning.